samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 ### Step 3

-When we subtracted some values became negative but they were rendered black anyway, what we have to do is to make sure negative values are replace with zero.
+When we subtracted some values became negative but they were rendered black anyway, what we have to do is to make sure negative values are replaced with zero.
 This can be done by the clamp option or a maximum operation.
 So lets check clamp.

 ![2 Step3](/images/introduction-to-mathematical-drawing/2step3.png)